lix-project/lix/doc/manual/src/language/advanced-attributes.md

     - `maxSize` defines the maximum size of the resulting [store object](../glossary.md#gloss-store-object).
     - `maxClosureSize` defines the maximum size of the output's closure.
-    - `ignoreSelfRefs` controls whether self-references should be considered when checking for allowed references/requisites.

     Example: